bredeson/HandsOnDArT/README.md

 * Linkage mapping with OneMap

 ### Important notes
 * **Workshop participants must bring their own laptops**.
 Computation will be performed on Amazon web servers set up for the workshop and on the students' own laptops.

-* **Participants are expected to be familiar with the UNIX environment, please read the next section for important information**.
+* **Participants are expected to be familiar with the UNIX environment**.
+Please read the next section for important information.

 # Using UNIX